undorev/chessifier/README.md

 📢 Want to help translate?
 See [CONTRIBUTING_TRANSLATIONS.md](./CONTRIBUTING_TRANSLATIONS.md) and [CONTRIBUTING.md](./CONTRIBUTING.md).

+## 📊 Telemetry

+Chessifier uses Supabase for anonymous telemetry to help improve the application.
+The telemetry collects:

+- Application version and platform information (OS, version, and architecture)
+- Anonymous user country code (from system locale settings)
+- Basic usage events

+No personal information or game content are used for data collection.
+You can disable telemetry in the settings if preferred.

 ## 📦 Changelog

 For a list of recent changes, see the [Changelog](./CHANGELOG.md).